m4rc0linux/x220-coreboot/README.md

 The Seabios boot time has been reduced to 1 sec only, applying $ ./build/cbfstool build/coreboot.rom add-int -i 1000 -n etc/boot-menu-wait as described in the official guide: https://www.coreboot.org/SeaBIOS

-the amazing bootsplash has been downloaed from a reddit post however I am unable t find the original post.
-Feel frree to change it.
+The amazing bootsplash has been originally downloaded from this post https://www.reddit.com/r/thinkpad/comments/ggomje/another_finished_project_t420_coreboot_with/

 if you already have coreboot installed, you can fash it internally.